Improving Reverse k Nearest Neighbors Queries: Methodologies

-In order to ensure the reliability of the selection, we propose a strategy to dynamically construct the discriminant set while verifying the candidate points.
+In order to ensure the reliability of the selection, we propose a strategy to dynamically construct the determine set while verifying the candidate points.
 First, the candidate points belonging to $k$NN($q$) are accessed in descending order of distance to $q$.
 Then the other candidate points are accessed in ascending order of distance to $q$.
-During the process of accessing candidates, once the currently accessed point cannot be discriminated by any point in the discriminant set, this point should be selected as a discriminant point and put into the discriminant set.
-Otherwise, we can use a corresponding point in the discriminant set to determine whether it belongs to R$k$NNs or not.
+During the process of accessing candidates, once the currently accessed point cannot be determined by any point in the determine point set, this point should be selected as a determine point and put into the determine point set.
+Otherwise, we can use a corresponding point in the determine point set to determine whether it belongs to R$k$NNs or not.